A journey of discovery

 Thankfully, most of us know about disasters and conflicts only from newspapers and TV.
 Such events occur elsewhere in the world, far away.
 In its museum, Humanity House brings them nearer.
 Embark on a journey through the museum and see, hear and experience personally what it must feel like to have to survive in an area affected by conflict or disaster.

 It’s an impressive journey on which you imagine the unimaginable.
-A journey of discovery through the museum makes the unimaginable imaginable.
 It’s as if you find yourself in the place of a refugee.

 More than a museum

 The Humanity House is more than a museum.
-It is a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
-And it offers education programmes for schools to help children understand what life is like in a refugee camp.
-Special programmes are also available for students.
+It is also a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
+See our calendar for all activities.
+We also offer educational programmes for schools to raise awareness and stimulate discussion about themes such as relief aid, war, disasters and refugees.
+Special masterclasses are also available for students.

 Children aged 10 and older